Did Apple invent the levitating and rotating iDevice?

 In this case, as it is in many cases, the choice of starting patent is straightforward.
 We are running a validity search for documents with a publication date prior to August 2015, and we might ask for the most similar 500 patents.

-This is only a snapshot of the 371 patents.
-These results can be divided into categories
+These results can be divided into two categories:

 - Known citations - already listed as prior art to this patent